Our History

 In 2015 and 2016, APF was strategically positioned to begin the summative phase of a formal evaluation and sought the help of the Health Resource Consortium to analyze data and write a paper outlining the findings.
 CSU has since begun rewriting this article due to some data analytics issues, but The Diamond Standard has achieved evidence-informed status in the meantime.

-A Promising Future has enjoyed a rich history of adjusting and adapting to the ongoing changes culture presents.
+A Promising Future has enjoyed a rich history of adjusting and adapting to the ongoing changes that culture presents.
 APF is committed to serving students and will continue to better our resources as we learn from evaluation and research.

 If you have specific questions regarding our origins, please reach out directly.